AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/Differences between two versions of the ECS file backup feature.md

 ## Version comparison

 HBR provides the latest version of the ECS file backup feature based on the earlier versions.
 You can use the latest version to back up files on a more comprehensive and user-friendly interface in the HBR console.
-The following figure describes the differences between the two versions of the ECS file backup feature.
+The following table describes the differences between the two versions of the ECS file backup feature.

 |Item|Earlier versions of ECS file backup|Latest version of ECS file backup|
 |----|-----------------------------------|---------------------------------|